framp/restcraft/README.md

     limit: Number                      a number indicating how many elements of name are returned
     skip: Number                       a number indicating how many elements of name are skipped
     sort: String                       string or object indicating by which fields the elements of name will be sorted
+    select: String                     string or object indicating which fields should be selected
     filter: String                     string indicating the field on which to filter (using search)
     search: String                     string which should be used to filter
     items: Number                      a number indicating how many elements a page of name contains